dev-ai-agent/dev-ai-agent/README.md

 ```
 ## Want to contribute ?

-- Stay tuned for project link for the list of features we are working on.
+- Create a PR for the existing [issues](https://github.com/dev-ai-agent/dev-ai-agent/issues)
 - Create issue for feature requests and bugs.
-We will work on this ASAP to fix it
+We will work on this ASAP to fix it.
+[Project page](https://github.com/orgs/dev-ai-agent/projects/1)

 ## Architecture: